juampa2010/Artisant-AI/README.md

 Artisant-AI is a GitHub Repo dedicated to exploring the intersection of artificial intelligence (AI) and the artisan spirit of creativity.
 AI has the potential to augment human creativity, serving as a powerful tool in the hands of artisans, creators, and innovators across various domains.

-**The AI Telegram Culinary Assistant Chatbot Example**
+**The AI Telegram Culinary Assistant Chatbot Example** - Try to replicate the steps, since this Chatbot might be not always available

-🍳 Introducing the AI Telegram Chatbot **'AI_Recetas_Pruebas'** - Your AI Culinary Assistant on Telegram! 🤖

-Discover endless culinary inspiration with the Chatbot **AI_Recetas_Pruebas**!
+🍳 Introducing the AI Telegram Chatbot **'AI_Recetas_Pruebas'** - Your AI Culinary Assistant on Telegram! 🤖.
+Discover endless culinary inspiration with the Chatbot **AI_Recetas_Pruebas**!.
 From global cuisines to dietary preferences, **AI_Recetas_Pruebas** Chatbot crafts personalized recipes just for you.
 Ready to cook up a storm?
 Let **AI_Recetas_Pruebas** Chatbot be your guide to delicious adventures in the kitchen! 🌟🍽️

 Who am I? **/quien_soy**